About the Sustainable Living Foundation

 Motto: Be Fit, Create Art, Help Others

-MISSION for Paraguay: The mission of the Sustainable Living Foundation is to create family gardens, teach sustainable gardening and combat hunger and malnutrition.
+MISSION for Paraguay, completed: The mission of the Sustainable Living Foundation was to create family gardens, teach sustainable gardening and combat hunger and malnutrition.

 Motto: Working and Learning Together